 Hospital and GP appointments if you’re shielding

-Everyone should access medical assistance online or by phone wherever possible.
+Everyone should access medical assistance online or by phone in the first instance wherever possible.

-However, if you have a scheduled hospital or other medical appointment during this period, talk to your GP or specialist to ensure you continue to receive the care you need and determine which of these appointments are absolutely essential.
+If you have a scheduled hospital or other medical appointment before 31 July, talk to your GP or specialist to ensure you continue to receive the care you need in an appropriate setting and to determine which of these appointments are absolutely essential.

 Your hospital may need to cancel or postpone some clinics and appointments.
-You should contact your hospital or clinic to confirm appointments.
+You should make contact to confirm appointments.

 If you’re still struggling after several weeks and it’s affecting your daily life, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.

 If you are receiving services for your mental health, learning disability or autism and are worried about the impact of isolation, contact your key worker, care coordinator or provider to review your care plan.
 If you have additional needs, contact your key worker or care coordinator to develop a safety or crisis plan.